synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

 The above imported file is not unique to this demo.
 It is one of the *standard files* that ships with Portal.

-Noteworthy is the use of “dirname<dot>filename” notation – source file nvparams.py actually lives in the synapse subdirectory underneath the snappyImages directory.
+Noteworthy is the use of "dirname<dot>filename" notation – source file nvparams.py actually lives in the synapse subdirectory underneath the snappyImages directory.

-Anyway, this file defines constants for all of the NV_xxx parameters SNAP supports, making  your code more readable by allowing you to say (for example) “NV_FEATURE_BITS” instead of “11”.
+Anyway, this file defines constants for all of the NV_xxx parameters SNAP supports, making  your code more readable by allowing you to say (for example) "NV_FEATURE_BITS" instead of "11".

 This next routine is called by demo_sn171.py.
 It takes five parameters, which are the **desired** settings of five of the system NV Parameters.